appleboy919/Flask_Crash/FlaskWeb_Lynda/2_DataFlow/README.md

 ### Saving to a JSON file
-- Saving user input as JSON file
+- Saving user input as JSON file -- 1: save dict to json
     - import json
     ```python
     import ... , json